 Attribution notice: Most Scripture quotations taken from the NASB.
 Most other Scriptures taken from The Holy Bible, New International Version® NIV®, unless otherwise noted.

 Author's note: If you enjoyed this post, you may also like the other posts in this blog available through the links in the side bar, such as Success in God's Eyes.
-I also recommend Holding Fast the Faithful Word, Confrontational Evangelism, The Rise of Antichrists, The Top Ten Things Jesus Taught, Sins That Will Keep You From Heaven, Popularity of the Gospel, Ask for the Ancient Paths, The Knowledge of the Holy, Separation from the World, Ultimate Accountability, Avoid Becoming a Corrupted Christian, The Cost of Discipleship, A Warning for Married Christian Couples , The Judgment Seat of Christ, Messages from the Lord for Catholics Worshipping Idols, Alcohol and Cigarettes -- Ten Divine Revelations, Godly Attire & Adornment -- Seven Divine Revelations, and Rock, Rap, and Reggae Music -- Three Divine Revelations.
+I also recommend Obedient to the Heavenly Vision, Holding Fast the Faithful Word, Confrontational Evangelism, The Rise of Antichrists, The Top Ten Things Jesus Taught, Sins That Will Keep You From Heaven, Popularity of the Gospel, Ask for the Ancient Paths, The Knowledge of the Holy, Separation from the World, Ultimate Accountability, Avoid Becoming a Corrupted Christian, The Cost of Discipleship, A Warning for Married Christian Couples , The Judgment Seat of Christ, Messages from the Lord for Catholics Worshipping Idols, Alcohol and Cigarettes -- Ten Divine Revelations, Godly Attire and Adornment -- Seven Divine Revelations, and Rock, Rap, and Reggae Music -- Three Divine Revelations.
 You may also access my complete blog directory at "Writing for the Master."

 Len Lacroix is the founder of Doulos Missions International.
 He was based in Eastern Europe for four years, making disciples, as well as helping leaders to be more effective at making disciples who multiply, developing leaders who multiply, with the ultimate goal of planting churches that multiply.
 His ministry is now based in the United States with the same goal of helping fulfill the Great Commission. www.dmiworld.org.